goksuko/push_swap/README.md

 * Sorting 10 values with 51 instructions (if not sorted, always the same number).
 * Sorting 100 values with 1028 instructions (if not sorted, always the same number).
 * Sorting 500 values with 6760 instructions (if not sorted, always the same number).
+* Sorting 1000 values with 15018 instructions (if not sorted, always the same number).

 ## Usage